Maria Luís Albuquerque

-Maria Luís Albuquerque (born 16 September 1967 in Braga) is a Portuguese politician.
+Maria Luís Casanova Morgado Dias de Albuquerque ([mɐˈɾi.ɐ luˈiz alβuˈkɛɾkɨ]; born 16 September 1967) is a Portuguese politician who is the European Commissioner for Financial Services and the Savings and Investments Union under the Second Von der Leyen Commission.
 She served as Minister of State and Finance between 2013 and 2015.

 Early life and education

 Albuquerque is married and has three children.
 She graduated in economics in 1991 from Universidade Lusíada, in Lisbon, and holds a Master's degree (1997) in Monetary and Financial Economics from ISEG, Technical University of Lisbon.

-Career
+Early career

-Albuquerque worked at the Directorate General of Treasury from 1996 to 1999; at the office of Higher Technical Studies and Economic Forecasts of the Ministry of Economy from 1999 to 2001 and as an advisor to the Secretary of State for Treasury and Finance in 2001.
+Albuquerque worked at the Directorate General of Treasury from 1996 to 1999; at the office of Higher Technical Studies and Economic Forecasts of the Ministry of Economy from 1999 to 2001 and as an advisor to the Secretary of State for the Treasury and Finance in 2001.
 Between 2001 and 2007 she was director of the Department of Financial Management of REFER, the railway infrastructure public company.
 From 2007 to 2011 she was head of Issuing and Markets Department at the Portuguese Debt Management Agency.
 She was a lecturer at Universidade Lusíada between 1991 and 2006.